American Museum of Natural History

 About the Pedagogy

-- There are a variety of data collection methods shown.
+- A variety of data collection methods are shown.

 Technical Details/Ease of Use

 - Good embedded graphic visualization of coniferous boreal forests changing to deciduous forests.

 - The Ecology of Climate Change can be viewed in low, medium, or high resolution.

 - Auditory impaired text scroll on bottom during video helps to track storyline.

 Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANSimplified climate models, such as this one from Windows to the Universe, may complement the video and related discussion: http://www.windows2universe.org/earth/climate/cli_model.html

 Next Generation Science Standards See how this Video supports:

 Disciplinary Core Ideas: 6